Cheers! Everything You Need to Know to Serve Alcohol in Your Restaurant

 Before you can reap any rewards, you have to get your paperwork in order.
 Licensing varies from state-to-state, and like the liquor laws mentioned up above, may be different depending on your county.
 The kind of license you get isn’t only relative to your type of business, but limits how you can work with alcohol.
 For example, while a Restaurant Liquor License allows you to sell any variety of alcoholic beverage, a Tavern Liquor License requires that if you sell food, your total sales have to be more than 50% liquor.

 Find a rundown on the types of liquor licenses you might need or consult your local ABC board.

 Getting a Liquor License

 Getting a liquor license is a process.
 It can take around a year in some cases to receive your license, leaving you dry in the meantime.
 On top of that, the cost can range widely from just a few hundred dollars to tens of thousands.
 And that’s if you can get one.
-Some states or counties only allow a limited number of restaurant liquor licenses, meaning that you may either have to wait until one becomes available, or buy one from an existing restaurant.
+Some states or counties only allow a limited number of restaurant liquor licenses, meaning that you may either have to wait until one becomes available or buy one from an existing restaurant.

 When you apply, you meet with your local ABC board.
-There you have to provide all the proper zoning, health, and building permits, as well as the details on how you intend to use it in the business.
-You may hit snags if you’re too close to a school or in some cases, if neighboring businesses issue any objections.
+There you have to provide all the proper zoning, health, and building permits, as well as the details on how you intend to use them in the business.
+You may hit snags if you’re too close to a school or in some cases if neighboring businesses issue any objections.
 Once you get approved, you have between one and three years to renew your license, depending on where you live.